LCartwright/country-selector/Readme.md

-## Select To Autocomplete: Redesigned Country Selector
+## Select To Autocomplete:

-This is a fork of Baymard's redesigned country selector.
+This is a fork of brandoncarl/country-selector which itself is an updated fork of JamieAppleseed/selectToAutocomplete

 The intent is to make the code more readable, linted, better documented, faster and up-to-date.

 This fork has not yet been tested.
 Please do so before using, and feel free to report back the results.